rachelgriffard/micRoclean/README.md

        'Acinetobacter','Enhydrobacter','Pseudomonas','Stenotrophomonas','Xanthomonas')
 ```

-Optionally, users can input their results list object from pipeline2 into the *visualize_pipeline* function.
-If *interactive* is set to true, the resulting visualization is interactive.
+Optionally, users can input their results list object from the Biomarker Identification Pipeline into the *visualize_pipeline* function.
+If *interactive* is set to true, the resulting visualization will be interactive within an HTML pop up.
 ```
-visualize_pipeline(pipeline_2_results,
+visualize_pipeline(biomarkerID_results,
                    interactive = FALSE)
 ```